keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 [intent]: #intent

-An `intent` is a a reference to a variable or a function call from variables and functions defined in execution to be evaluated at execution time conditioned by presence of a set of variables specified by the intent.
+An `intent` is a a reference to a variable or a function call from variables and functions defined in execution to be evaluated at the execution stage conditioned by presence of a set of variables specified by the intent.

 #### TFx Example